motor-admin/motor-admin-rails/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://github.com/motor-admin/motor-admin-rails/blob/master/LICENSE).
+Motor Admin is licensed under the AGPL v3 license.